Below are several takes on our question, “What is Pathwork?”

 A Jungian Framework

-I have found that the Jungian framework, described by Robert A. Johnson in his memoir Balancing Heaven and Earth (and of course by many other Jungian authors) to be helpful in describing one’s path through life.
+I have found that the Jungian framework, described by Robert A. Johnson in his memoir Balancing Heaven and Earth (and of course by many other Jungian authors — especially in two books by Murray Stein: 1.
+Jung’s Map of the Soul – An Introduction and 2.
+Transformation – Emergence of the Self) to be helpful in describing one’s path through life.
 In this Jungian framework life passes in two often-overlapping halves.

 The task in the first half of life is ego development, and this influences the way one establishes himself or herself within the culture in which one lives.
 During this first half of life one establishes one’s place in the world: career, marriage, religious roots, financial foundation, house, family, and a base of friendships, organizations and causes with which to affiliate.
 The second half of life, usually occurring between age 35 and 50, or even later, is where the ego is transcended in some way that brings more meaning to life as well as more consciousness of Ultimate Reality.